-What You Need to Know About Beginning a Business in Virginia
+What You Need to Know About Starting a Small Business in Virginia

-Here's a checklist to help you get started in Virginia.
+Here's a checklist to help you get started:

 Virginia Business Licensing Information